Moomin Museum: History

-The blue five-story miniature Moominhouse was built by Tuulikki Pietilä, Pentti Eistola and Tove Jansson in the late 1970s.
+The blue five-story miniature Moominhouse was built by Tuulikki Pietilä, Pentti Eistola and the creator of the Moomins, Tove Jansson, in the late 1970s.
 The original idea was to make it round, as Jansson always depicted it in her illustrations for the Moomin stories, but since it was to be displayed in a corner at the Bratislava biennale of illustrations in 1979, they decided to make it square instead.
 No blueprints were made, the house was built freely, floor by floor.
 It does not follow any particular architectural style but is influenced by many different styles.
 The ground floor was sketched by Tuulikki Pietilä's brother, architect Reima Pietilä.
 Originally, a world tour was planned for the house after the 1979 biennale, but eventually it went on tour only in the Nordic countries in 1980-83.
 Then it was taken to Jansson's studio as it needed some repairs after the tour.
 It was displayed again at the Art Museum of Tampere in 1986 before gaining its permanent location at the new Moomin Museum, where it has been on display since 1987.
 Photos of the Moomin House serve as illustrations in An Unwanted Guest, the last of Jansson's four picture books about Moominvalley.